Overview

 MATERIAL CHANGES

-This Brochure dated August 8, 2025, is filed as an other than annual amendment to Gratus’ Form ADV 2A and
+This Brochure dated March 26, 2026, is filed as an annual amendment to Gratus’ Form ADV 2A and replaces

 The following material changes were made: